Why Is Retrofitting Bolted Houses Still A Good Idea?

 Foundation Bolts and Over-sized Holes

-According to the 2016 California Building Code, bolts may not be installed in mudsill holes that are more than 1/16 inch larger than the diameter of the bolt.
-Virtually all existing bolts have over-sized holes and are in violation of the code.
+According to the California Building Code, bolts installed in mudsill holes that are more than 1/16 inch larger than the diameter of the bolt are illegal.
+Virtually all existing bolts we have seen have over-sized holes and violate the code.

-Contractors invariably drill holes into the mudsill that are much larger than the diameter of the foundation bolt so that the mudsill can be adjusted side to side or back and forth.
-As you can see in the image below, when a foundation bolt has over sized holes the bolts do not work together when the earthquake hits.
-Instead only one bolt works at a time and the bolts fail sequentially.
-One of the most common types of damage in the 1989 Loma Prieta and the 1994 Northridge earthquakes was splitting of the mudsills caused by foundation bolts in over-sized holes.
+Contractors invariably drill holes into the mudsill that are much larger than the diameter of the foundation bolt.
+That way, the contractor can move the mudsill side to side or back and forth.
+As you can see in the image to the right, when a foundation bolt has over-sized holes, the bolts do not work together when the earthquake hits.
+Instead, only one bolt works at a time.

 The only way to compensate for this is to add more bolts.
 Most homeowners choose to re-bolt the house because re-bolting costs about the same as bolting it all over again.
 The cost is all in the labor and if a crew is already under the house the difference between partial bolting and completely new bolting is the same.

 Foundation Anchors hold the mudsill to the foundation exactly as a bolt would.
 The shear transfer ties attach the rim joist and end joists to the mudsill.
-In new houses the mudsill is bolted to the foundation before the floor is nailed on so that there is plenty of room and the process is fast.
-Once the floor you walk on is nailed to the joists it is a time consuming and expensive procedure requiring of high cost hardware and work in cramped quarters.
+In new houses, the mudsill is bolted to the foundation before they nail the floor on it so that there is plenty of room and the process is fast.
+Once the floor you walk on is nailed to the joists it is a time consuming and expensive procedure requiring of high-cost hardware and work in cramped quarters.

 Foundation anchors do the same thing as foundation bolts.
 There are four types of Foundation Anchors and three types of Shear Transfer Ties.
-The specific Foundation Anchor or Shear Transfer Tie hardware used is determined by the floor configuration under a house.
-Given the fact there were no building codes when many of these house were built one does not know exactly which hardware will work and how much is needed until work on the house has begun.
+The floor configuration determines the specific Foundation Anchor or Shear Transfer Tie hardware used under a house.
+Given the fact there were no building codes when many of these houses were built, one does not know exactly which hardware will work and how much is needed until work on the house has begun.